Mahlet2123/AirBnB_clone_v2/README.md

 - Deploying web_static work.
 Used Fabric (for Python3).
 - Fabric is a Python library and command-line tool for streamlining the use of SSH for application deployment or systems administration tasks.

+# Fourth step: Web framework - templating
+'0x04.
+AirBnB clone - Web framework'

+- The first web server in Python
+- static HTML file made dynamic by using objects stored in a file or database

 ##  Bugs
 - No known bugs